 Ryanair has announced that they will suspend all flights to, from and within Italy.

-The move comes as the Italian government put the entire country on lock down in an effort to contain the spread of the Covid-19 virus.
+The move comes as the Italian government put the

 From Wednesday, March 11, Ryanair will suspend all domestic Italian flights and from Friday, March 13, all international flights will also be suspended.